Stocks fall on Wall Street, sinking indexes for the week

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Friday, putting major indexes back into the red for the week after several sharp moves both up and down over the past few days.
+NEW YORK (AP) — Stocks fell broadly in afternoon trading on Wall Street Friday, putting major indexes back into the red for the week after several sharp moves both up and down over the past few days.

 Major indexes have been shifting between slumps and rallies throughout the week as the latest round of corporate earnings hit the market in force.
 Investors have been reviewing a particularly heavy batch of financial results from big tech companies, industrial firms and retailers.